Home BlogDitch Food Rules My Food and Body Story

 Later in my journey and as I began to support others, I discovered non-diet approach, intuitive eating, mindful eating and Health at Every Size®.
 Although these were not instrumental in my journey, they align with the approach I took and share in this book.

-[Also see does mindful eating help with weight loss]
+[Also see blog: Does mindful eating help with weight loss]

 Sharing my journey and what transformed my relationship with my body and with you